fheitmueller/sez_beps/README.md

-# Template repository

-Student can use this repository got start a new repo on GitHub

-- `R/init.R` is a helper script that set's git user name and email.

-be sure to edit the script to change the following variables to your name and email

-- `user_name`
-- `user_email`
+# Special Economic Zones, BEPS Action 5 and EU Code of Conduct

+This repository contains methodology, data and code used to produce the paper "SEZs Facing the Challenges of International Taxation: BEPS Action 5, EU Code of Conduct, and the Future".